Charles Abrams of the Perelman School of Medicine comments on a new study of leukemia drug Mylotarg.

 Perelman School of Medicine

-Jonathan Moreno of the Perelman School of Medicine and the School of Arts and Sciences co-authors an op-ed about Americans being prepared for a biological weapons attack.
+Jonathan Moreno of the Perelman School of Medicine and the School of Arts and Sciences shares his views about a disconnect between political rhetoric and the importance of leadership in biotechnology.

 Michael Thase of the Perelman School of Medicine comments on a study about antidepressant use.

 Arthur Caplan of the Perelman School of Medicine says, “In facing a tough call, HHS has put politics over science when it comes to sex.”

 Robert Prosnitz of the Perelman School of Medicine finds that a contralateral prophylactic mastectomy lacks significant benefits for breast cancer patients.